chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 <Bytes containing the target's BHTTP-encoded response>
 ~~~

-# K-Check
+# K-Check {#k-check}

-Clients are configured with the URLs for one or more mirror resources.
-Each URL identifies an API
+Clients are configured with 1) the URLs for one or more mirror resources, and 2) a non-zero positive
+integer value t that defines the required threshold for success.
+Each URL identifies an API endpoint
-endpoint that clients use to obtain mirrored copies of a resource.
+that clients use to obtain mirrored copies of a resource.

 The input to K-Check is a candidate HTTP resource, a target URL at which the resource
 was obtained, and a representation of the input resource.
 To check this